msnidal/brazen-score/README.md

 Brazen Score transcribes images of scores to structured format using neural networks.

 ### Overview
 The initial implementation is based on a subset of sheet music, [the Primus dataset](https://grfia.dlsi.ua.es/primus/) (printed images of music staves) that contains ~87000 short incipits (note sequeneces which can be used to identify melodies) in an image format as well as in MEI and two different custom encoding sequences.
-Ultimately the plan is to support [ABC notation](https://en.wikipedia.org/wiki/ABC_notation) which is a straightforward encoding.
+Ultimately the plan is to support [ABC notation](https://en.wikipedia.org/wiki/ABC_notation) which is a straightforward encoding, or even lilypond.

 ### Usage

 Feed in an image, it will predict the encoding.
+The encoding is captured for now as

 ### Design